jennfrbrown/bikesharing/README.md

 This tree chart shows  which bikes (based on bike ID) have been used for the most trips.
 This should help us plan ahead to determine which bikes will need repairs soonest.

 ## Summary
+If we are to base the Des Moines bike sharing company on the NY bike sharing data, then males should be our initial target demographic, as they have a higher bike utilization rate than females.
+When placing bike locations, we should target universities, large office buildings, and popular tourist destinations.
+Using those destinations as target locations, we should expect to see similiar peak hours during normal commuting times during the work week.

 There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)